darkprinx/break-the-ice-with-python/copy/Status/Day_23_clean.md

 # The extended part of the repository starts from this page.
 Previous 94 problems were collected from the repository mentioned in intro.
-The following problems are collected from Hackerrank and other resources from internet.All the given solutions are in python 3.
+The following problems are collected from Hackerrank and other resources from internet.

 # Question 95